JavaForRetards/.github/summaries/4-methods-and-classes-2.md

 The code within the `try` block will be executed either until completion or until an exception of type `SomeException` (or one of its children types) is thrown.
 In the second case, the execution of the `try` block is aborted, and the program moves on to the contents of the `catch` block, which are instead skipped in the first case.

-The `catch` block must specify some kind of `Throwable`; anything that is *thrown* within the method that matches the specified type will be caught.
+The `catch` block must specify some kind of `Throwable`; anything that is *thrown* within the `try` block that matches the specified type will be caught.
 As a result, `Exception` will catch every exception that happens during normal execution, and catching `Throwable` will catch literally everything.
 Nonetheless, this is considered bad practice: you should always only catch strictly what you need.
 Sometimes, it's better for the program to crash than to continue on in a degraded state.

 You can also `catch` multiple types of exception for the same `try` block: